pridiltal/priweb/content/authors/admin/_index.md

-I am interested in general data science problems.
+I do research in data science, with a statistical, computational, and programming focus.
 I am passionate about R. You can find some of my projects [here](https://prital.netlify.com/#projects).
 Visit me on [twitter](https://twitter.com/pridiltal), I post mostly about R, Statistics, Data Science and science in nature.

 [Thiyanga Talagala, PhD in Statistics, Monash University, Australia](https://thiyanga.netlify.com/) is my sister.